statelyai/xstate/README.md

 [![npm version](https://badge.fury.io/js/xstate.svg)](https://badge.fury.io/js/xstate)
 <img src="https://opencollective.com/xstate/tiers/backer/badge.svg?label=sponsors&color=brightgreen" />

 XState is a state management and orchestration solution for JavaScript and TypeScript apps.
+It has _zero_ dependencies, and is useful for frontend and backend application logic.

 It uses event-driven programming, state machines, statecharts, and the actor model to handle complex logic in predictable, robust, and visual ways.
 XState provides a powerful and flexible way to manage application and workflow state by allowing developers to model logic as actors and state machines.